Retail spending rebounded in April - Local News 8

 Washington, DC (CNN) — Spending at US retailers rose in April following two months of declines, showing the US consumer is still fueling the economy.

 Retail sales, which are adjusted for seasonality but not for inflation, rose by 0.4% in April from the prior month, the Department of Commerce reported on Tuesday.
-That’s a slower pace than the 0.8% increase that economists were expecting, according to Refinitiv.
+That’s a weaker gain than the 0.8% increase that economists were expecting, according to Refinitiv.

+The April increase was driven by spending at car dealerships, restaurants, online, and at “miscellaneous” stores such as floral shops and pet supply stores.
+Americans curbed their spending on sporting goods, furniture, electronics and at gas stations that month.

-Retail sales fell 0.7% in March, in part due to lower gas prices and lower spending on durable goods.
+Retail sales fell by a upwardly revised 0.7% in March, in part due to lower gas prices and lower spending on durable goods.

+From the same month a year ago, retail spending grew 1.6% in April, which was the weakest year-over-year increase since the early months of the pandemic.

+“April’s retail sales numbers speak to the resiliency of the economy,” said Natalie Kotlyar, national practice leader of BDO’s retail and consumer products industry.
+“Consumers are also prioritizing travel and experiences, like dining out.”

 The-CNN-Wire